 Company strengthens its position in Canada’s top shale plays while finalizing Uinta sale and planning Mid-Con divestiture.

-Ovintiv Inc. is continuing to reshape its North American asset base, focusing on premium shale plays while divesting non-core holdings to enhance returns and operational efficiency.
+Let’s review Ovintiv’s recent strategic moves.
+The company continues to reshape its North American asset base, focusing on premium shale plays while divesting non-core holdings to enhance returns and operational efficiency.
 In November 2024, Ovintiv signed a definitive agreement to acquire select Montney assets from Paramount Resources Ltd., including the Karr, Wapiti, and Zama properties in Alberta and the Horn River Basin assets in British Columbia, in an all-cash transaction.
 As part of the deal, Ovintiv exchanged its Horn River field in British Columbia for Paramount’s Zama field in Alberta.
-The acquisition closed in January 2025, further consolidating Ovintiv’s position in one of North America’s most prolific resource plays.
+The acquisition closed in January 2025, consolidating Ovintiv’s position in one of North America’s most prolific resource plays.

 In parallel, Ovintiv finalized the sale of nearly all its Uinta Basin assets in Utah to FourPoint Resources, LLC, as part of its strategy to divest non-core assets and concentrate investment in high-return basins.